Asa Germann

-Asa August Germann (born December 27, 1997) is an American actor best known for his role as Sam Riordan in the Amazon Prime Video superhero series Gen V.
+Asa August Germann (born December 27, 1997) is an American actor best known for his roles as Sam Riordan in the Amazon Prime Video superhero series Gen V (2023–2025), and Lucas Bowden in Scream 7 (2026).

 Early life

 Germann is the son of actors Christine Mourad and Greg Germann, who has had main roles in shows such as Ally McBeal and Grey's Anatomy.

 Career

-Germann started his career on stage in Los Angeles, performing in productions such as Suburbia, This is Our Youth, Orphans, and The Red Coat.
+Germann started his career on stage in Los Angeles, performing in productions such as Suburbia, This Is Our Youth, Orphans, and The Red Coat.

 Germann appeared on screen in Dahmer - Monster: The Jeffrey Dahmer Story, and Caviar.
 He also appeared in the 2020 short film Two Little Boys directed by Farbod Khoshtinat.